RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

           memory: 16Gi
     ```
     {{%note%}}
 Each cluster must have at least 3 nodes.
-One-node RECs are not supported.
+Single-node RECs are not supported.
     {{%/note%}}

     See the [Redis Enterprise hardware requirements]({{< relref "/rs/installing-upgrading/hardware-requirements.md">}}) for more